sublimator/catalogue-tools/src/experiments/src/ai-dev-log.md

 - The traits are the bridge between in-memory CoW and on-disk structural sharing

 Good documentation isn't just for humans anymore! 🤖📚

+### Implemented Incremental Serialization

+Fixed `serialize_tree()` to respect the processed flag:

+**For leaf nodes:**
+- If processed=true: reuse existing node_offset
+- If processed=false: write node, set processed=true, save offset

+**For inner nodes:**
+- Same logic, but happens on first visit
+- Still need to collect child offsets even for skipped nodes

+**Trade-off accepted:** If 1 of 16 children changes, we still write a new inner node with 15 old pointers + 1 new pointer.
+That's the price of KISS.
+Could do "overlays" later but not now.

+The offsets are essentially file-relative pointers - this gives us git-like structural sharing for SHAMaps!